Surrogate in Texas: Learn the Process from Start to Finish

 Once you find a surrogacy agency you’d like to work with, be sure to have a reproductive lawyer review the contract before signing it.
 Once your contract is in order, the agency will have you fill out a form (known as a match form) indicating your preferences for the surrogate arrangement, then make recommendations for a surrogate from there.

-There’s a lot to consider, such as the expenses you will agree to pay.
+There’s a lot to consider when it comes to surrogacy in Texas, such as the expenses you will agree to pay.
 Location may also be important if you want to be present for doctor’s visits during the pregnancy.
 If you’re OK with attending virtually, location may not be as big of a deal for you.
 Keep in mind, if your surrogate lives and/or gives birth out of state, you (and your reproductive lawyer) will need to be cognizant of the surrogacy laws in that state (or lack thereof).

 Who can qualify to be a surrogate mom?